IGS/portal_client/README.md

 # portal_client

-Python-based client for downloading data files hosted by the an instance of the portal software developed by the GDC and further modified by the Institute for Genome Sciences (IGS).
+Python-based client for downloading data files hosted by the Institute for Genome Sciences (IGS).
 There are several portals running on the internet to support various research efforts.
-Notably, the Human Microbiome Project Data Analysis and Coordination Center (hmpdacc.org) uses the portal to enable data exploration and download.
+Notably, the Neuroscience Multi-omic Archive (NeMO, https://nemoarchive.org/) and the Human Microbiome
+Project Data Analysis and Coordination Center (hmpdacc.org) use the portal to enable data exploration and download.
 The client accepts a *manifest file* as an input.
 This file contains URLs to the files to be downloaded.
 Manifest files can be generated using the shopping cart functionality of the portal's